rackerlabs/support-how-to/content/how-to/cloud-block-storage/cloud-block-storage-faq/index.md

 *snapshot* as a volume.
 Instead, you must create a volume from the snapshot and then attach that volume to your server.
 Snapshots are stored redundantly in Cloud Files.
-However, creating a volume from a snapshot is a slower process than creating a volume from a clone.
-If your application is time sensitive, consider using volume cloning.
+However, creating a volume from a snapshot is slower than creating a volume from a clone.
+If your application is time-sensitive, consider using volume cloning.

 For instructions on volume cloning, see [How to create a clone of a Cloud Block Storage